Offal Stages a Comeback

 It Doesn’t Get Much More Viennese Than This

 Today, Viennese offal cuisine takes a variety of different forms.
 Contemporary restaurants offer innovative takes on the classics, the traditional Beisl provide down-to-earth fare, and award-winning restaurants serve refined, high-class cuisine.
 Kalbsbeuschel (chopped veal heart and lungs cooked in a sauce), Bruckfleisch (a stew made with cuts of beef offal), tripe, sweetbread, breaded kidneys and pan-fried liver are no longer an oddity on menus.
 An excellent example of this trend is Gasthaus Wolf, a Beisl with a characteristic old wooden bar that offers renowned offal specialties cooked by Jürgen Wolf.
 Although Wolf himself no longer cooks there, his recipes and offal dishes – as seen in Wolf.
 Ein Kochbuch – very much set the tone for others to follow.
 The homely Pichlmaiers zum Herkner restaurant also offers classic Viennese cuisine, including offal dishes, at a more refined level.
-Alongside classics from the Viennese canon such as Rieslingbeuschel (lungs in Riesling sauce), highlights from the menu include veal sweetbread terrine and pig’s ears with crayfish, fava beans and brined lemon.
+Alongside classical dishes such as Viennese beuschel, modern interpretations of offal are also offered here, for instance as a terrine of sweetbreads

 - Mo, 18:00 - 00:00